j-max/pylit/README.md

 A Document object is created from a text string.
 When instructed to create sentences, each Document is comprised of Sentence objects with various functionality.

-By creating the Documents, users can easily see summary information about a text, such as word count, most common words, number of sentences, and a sentiment score.
+By creating the Documents, users can easily see summary information about a text, such as word count, most common words, number of sentences, sentence part of speech structure, and a sentiment score.

 # Sentiment